AvolitesLtd/TitanManual/website/versioned_docs/version-15.0/palettes/creating-palettes.md

     offers you options to \[Cancel\], \[Replace\], \[Merge\] or \[Quick Merge\] the existing palette.
-    - \[Replace\] will erase the palette and save only the latest changes you have made
+    - \[Replace\] will erase the palette and save only the latest changes you have made.
-    - \[Merge\] will combine your changes with the palette
+    - \[Merge\] will combine your changes with the palette.
     - \[Quick Merge\] will merge only the attributes which are currently stored in the palette - the button shows you which attributes.